 When we convert turf to native flowers and trees, we can reduce maintenance costs, manage stormwater, support wildlife, and create beautiful outdoor spaces all at the same time.
 In this video, Bill Bedrossian from Bedrock Earthscapes explains how we can reclaim turfgrass monocultures with native plants:

 The Conservation Foundation’s Pollinator Meadow Mix is the perfect alternative to traditional turf grass.
-Bursting with colorful native plants but specifically designed to keep a low profile, this new product will bring beauty and function back to school, church and corporate campuses, roadsides and parks across northeastern Illinois while helping businesses, organizations and municipalities reduce their maintenance costs and fossil fuel consumption.
-What’s not to love??
+Bursting with colorful native plants, but specifically designed to keep a low profile, this new product will bring beauty and function back to school, church, and corporate campuses as well as roadsides and parks across northeastern Illinois.
+It also helps businesses, organizations, and municipalities reduce their maintenance costs and fossil fuel consumption.
+What’s not to love?

 - Reduces maintenance cost compared to turf grass